Bioplex

 Dr. Yue-wern Huang, Professor of Biological Sciences & Assoc.
 Dean CASE

-Dr. Hu Yang, Professor & Dept Chair of Chemical & Biochemical Engineering
+Dr. Hu Yang, Professor & Dept Chair of Linda and Bipin Doshi Chemical & Biochemical Engineering Dept

 Design & Construction Management